-Let’s take a look at the most common causes for furnace leaks so you know what to look for if it happens with your furnace.
+Let’s take a look at the most common causes of furnace leaks so you know what to look for if it happens with your furnace.

 The most common trigger of a leaky furnace is a clogged air filter.
 Most furnaces have an AFUE rating of 90 percent or higher, indicating they operate at high efficiency.
-These models fit two heat exchangers, which help it yield more heat.
+These models fit two heat exchangers, which helps them yield more heat.